-Safety bar to place over spikes when in use and storage.
-When working it is too easy to lean or reach over the combs and get spiked.
+- Safety bar to place over spikes when in use and storage.
 We strongly suggest that the spikes are only left exposed when loading with fibre.

-Multi sized hole diz included for the drawing off of fibres into continous sliver.
+- Includes multi sized hole diz included for the drawing off of fibres into sliver.

 The hackle is designed to be used clamped to a table in order to provide a solid base to work with.
 We don't include the clamps as the additional weight would mean you'd end up paying a lot more for postage.
 Steel "G-Clamps" are available from any high street DIY store.
 Alternatively there a two pre-drilled holes at either end of the base unit if you would prefer to screw the hackle straight to the table.

 Care Of Your Hackle

 After use make sure the combs are dry, and if they're not going to be used for a while give them a spray with WD40 or similar product.
 If using a spray product then the best way is to hold the unit upside down so that any excess can drip off, rather than run down and settle into the wooden base.